Frequently Asked Questions

 What financial assistance is available if I am an international student?

 Most forms of financial aid offered at Penn State College of Medicine are provided by the federal government and are available only to U.S. citizens and Permanent Residents.
 There may be private loans that are available for International or Canadian students.
 Information regarding these loans can be found on the Penn State University website.
-Additional financial information for international students can be found at http://www.international.psu.edu.
+Additional financial information for international students can be found on the Global Penn State website.